alexandrelamberty/macellum-api-client-lib-typescript/README.md

 ```

 This command publishes the documentation to the gh-pages branch of the repository, making it accessible via the project's GitHub Pages URL.

+## GitHub Actions

+This project utilizes GitHub Actions for automating the release and publishing process.
+Below is the workflow defined in the `.github/workflows/release-publish.yml`

+This workflow consists of two jobs:

+1. Release: This job creates a GitHub release whenever a new tag is pushed to the repository.

+2. Publish: This job publishes the package to npm and GitHub Packages after the release job is completed successfully.

+Before using this workflow, ensure you have set up the necessary secrets in your repository settings:

+- **GITHUB_TOKEN:** Required for creating GitHub releases.

+- **NPM_TOKEN:** Required for publishing to npm.